Anthropology (ANTH)

 Attributes: Social Science

 An ethnographic survey of a selected geographical area currently of interest to faculty and students.
 The areas to be studied may differ from year to year.
+The course content may vary.
 Students can earn multiple credits for this course only when the topic subtitle is different.
 May not be held with ANTH 3971.

 PR/CR: A minimum grade of C is required unless otherwise indicated.